otrocadev/tesla-landing-clone/README.md

 Special mention to the great **@midudev**, witch original tutorial on the previous landing page is the base of this project.
 After his first implementation, I decided to, as he would say, '🖐🏻mover un poco las manitas', and continue the project adding components, behaviours and trying to enhance the UX from the original Tesla site.

 🔗 [**Midudev's tutorial**](https://www.youtube.com/watch?v=S_oLr_np4S8)

-## ⚖️ License
-📝 This project is licensed under the MIT License - see the LICENSE file for details.